if-scientific/RFSwitchChassisExampleScripts/README.md

 This command can be used to reset any errors indicated by the error led on the front panel.
 It can also be used as a singular command to disconnect all the switches.
 (It does both)

+## INST:RESETSWitch/INST:RESETSW
+### Parameters
+Can take either one or zero parameters.

+The only parameter to pass is the bay number.
+If no bay number is specfied, the device will reset all the bays/switches.

+### Description
+This command is used to reset the switches without deleting the configuration.

+## INST:SWitchON/INST:SWON
+### Parameters
+This command takes multiple parameters.
+Each parameter specfies the bay number and the switch number.

+The format is the following: BAYNUMBER!SWITCHNUMBER

+### Description
+This command can be used to activate multiple switches on in a single command.

+## INST:SWitchOFF/INST:SWOFF
+### Parameters
+This command takes multiple parameters.
+Each parameter specfies the bay number and the switch number.

+The format is the following: BAYNUMBER!SWITCHNUMBER

+### Description
+This command can be used to de-activate multiple switches on in a single command.

 ## INST:TYPEswitch/INST:TYPE
 ### Parameters
 This command takes two parameters.
 The first is a string indicating the type of switch to create.
 There are three options possible.